 The estate planning seminar schedule kicks off on Tuesday, September 16th at 7 p.m.
 This seminar will be held at our Davenport offices.

-This is the first of a series of eight workshops, with the final session taking place on October 30th.
+This is the first of a series of eight Seminars, with the final session taking place on October 30th.

-Though these workshops are free to attend, we do ask that you register in advance so that we know how many people to expect.
-You can click the registration link below the workshop that fits into schedule.
+Though these Seminars are free to attend, we do ask that you register in advance so that we know how many people to expect.
+You can click the registration link below the Seminar that fits into schedule.

-To access the seminar schedule page, click this link: Duffy Law Office, PLLC Estate Planning Workshops.
+To access the seminar schedule page, click this link: Duffy Law Office, PLLC Estate Planning Seminars.